About Us

 Knowledgeable | Experienced | Caring

-Doctor's Garely, Liberman, and Rahimi are all board certified physicians in Obstetrics and Gynecology, and Female Pelvic Medicine and Reconstructive Surgery (Urogynecology).
+Doctor's Garely and Rahimi are all board certified physicians in Obstetrics and Gynecology, and Female Pelvic Medicine and Reconstructive Surgery (Urogynecology).

 American Board of Obstetrics and Gynecology Certified